-D. DUTY TO REPORT LICENSED EMPLOYEES TO THE STATE BOARD OF EDUCATION
+D. DUTY TO REPORT LICENSED EMPLOYEES TO THE STATE BOARD OF EDUCATION SUPERINTENDENT OF PUBLIC INSTRUCTION

-In addition to the other reporting requirements of this policy, any administrator who knows, has reason to believe, or has actual notice of a complaint that a licensed employee has engaged in misconduct resulting in dismissal, disciplinary action, or resignation shall report that information to the State Board of Education in accordance with subsection C.4 of policy 4375/7310, Staff-Student Relations.
+In addition to the other reporting requirements of this policy, any administrator who knows, of has reason to believe, or has actual notice of a complaint that a licensed employee has engaged in misconduct resulting in dismissal, disciplinary action, or resignation conduct that would justify automatic revocation of the employee's license pursuant to G.S.
+115C-270.35(b) or involves physical or sexual abuse of a child-shall report that information to the State Superintendent of Public InstructionBoard of Education in accordance with subsection C.4 of policy 4375/7310, Staff-Student Relations.
 For purposes of this section, "misconduct" is conduct that would justify automatic revocation of the employee's license pursuant to G.S.
 115C-270.35(b) or the infliction of physical injury against a child other than by accident or in self-defense.